Certificate of Citizenship

-When filing in the United States at the U.S. CIS (United States Citizenship and Immigration Services) (please take a moment to read this disclaimer), the immigration attorneys at the William Jang, PLLC charge the following in attorneys fees and U.S. CIS filing fees:
+When filing in the United States at the U.S. CIS (United States Citizenship and Immigration Services) (please take a moment to read this disclaimer), the immigration attorneys at the Law Office of William Jang, PLLC charge the following in attorneys fees and U.S. CIS filing fees:

 - $750 in attorney’s fees for both the principal beneficiary and his/her immediate family